smastrom/tranzit/README.md

 </Fade>
 ```

+The component must have a single child and it must be a React/HTML element.

 ### Customization

-By default each transition when leaving will fade out.
-Set `reverse` to **true** to reverse the animation:
+By default each animation when leaving will fade out.
+Set `reverse` to **true** to reverse it:

 ```jsx
 <Slide when={showMenu} reverse>